opsfolio/resource-surveillance-commons/service/diabetes-research-hub/README.md

    - Command: `surveilr transform csv`

    3.3 **Verify the Transformed Data**

-   - Type the command `ls` to list the files.
-   - You can also check the folder directly to see the transformed database.
+   - Plese check the folder directly to see the transformed database.

 4. **Steps for De-identification**